 Correct Answer: B

-HR should balance confidentiality with fairness by protecting witness identity where possible while giving the accused enough information about the allegations to respond.
-This approach maintains investigation integrity while respecting due process.
+Why B is correct: HR should balance confidentiality with fairness by protecting witness identity where possible while giving the accused enough information about the allegations to respond meaningfully.
+This approach maintains investigation integrity, protects witnesses from retaliation, and respects the accused's due process interests at the same time.

 The duty to bargain in good faith under the National Labor Relations Act means: